 As fad diets such as keto and paleo hit our routines, grain-free diets flooded the pet food markets.
 The trend caught fire, and many owners switched their dogs away from traditional foods.
 Until the veterinary world started waving red flags.
 In the summer of 2018, the FDA began listening.
 Now grain-free diets present a quandary.
 If you’re feeding one of these diets or considering switching to one, make sure you have ALL of the facts in hand.
 They might save your dog’s life.

 Grain-free diets fall into a category of fad diet referred to as “BEG” diets.
 BEG stands for boutique, exotic, and grain-free.
 They represent diets utilizing boutique companies, exotic ingredients, and grain-free labels.
-Marketing leads owners to believe these BEG diets are of better quality, with no scientific evidence to back up their statements.
+Marketing leads owners to believe these BEG diets are better quality, with no scientific evidence to back up their statements.

 After all, when was the last time you saw your dog drooling over the alligator on TV?